 The tire sealant is spread evenly along the inside of the tire providing a coating.
 When a puncture occurs - air pressure forces the ATV tire sealant into the hole and as more polymer fibers are forced into the puncture - the hole is sealed.

 The entire process usually takes less than two seconds, so very little air is lost.
 A minimal loss of air pressure can happen, but not usually enough to effect an ATV tire.
 Check out the video for a visual explanation.
 This is not an endorsement of this particular product - most polymer sealants work similarly.

 Good question.
 How many tires do you want to protect and how much do you like to save money?
 Most ATV tires will require at least 32 oz. of sealant.
 That can get expensive if you're buying it by the bottle.
 Our best buy recommendation is to get the one gallon container if you only have four tires to seal.

 If you have more than one ATV or have a group that you ride with that might want to go in together to split the cost - most companies offer a five gallon container for even more savings.

 Another great benefit to getting the larger size containers is that they usually include a pump for injecting the tire sealant through the valve stem.
 That's a lot easier than trying to squeeze it in by hand - trust us!

-Click on the custom link below for the best deals online.
+Click on the custom link below for the best deals on Ebay.